xrdocs/8000/_tutorials/cisco-8000-peering-telemetry-demo.md

 This silent/audio-less video was recorded for Cisco Live Melbourne 2023 and was the support of a World of Solutions demo.

 The test is done on a Cisco 8201-32FH fixed system running IOS XR 7.10.1.
 It aims to represent a realistic Internet peering router, including:
-- multiple BGP sessions to simulate PNI and Transit, dual-stack
+- multiple BGP sessions to simulate PNI and Transit, all dual-stack
 - typical Internet peeering router feature-set and scale
 - industry BCOP (Best Current Operational Practices) configured and deployed
 - a DDoS mitigation platform (emulated with a BGP daemon to craft BGP and BGP-FS updates)